Arshiatmi/Renamer/README.md

   - 2 : It Means Rename By Last Access Time

 Now Nothing Will Be Asked And The Operation Is Done :)

+( The of this project came from my friend : https://github.com/ProfessorMR )